Prerequisites: You need a Risk API key and familiarity with the Payment Risk Assessment endpoint.

 How Address Poisoning Works

 Address poisoning is one of the most common crypto scams.
-Here’s the attack:
+Here’s the attack:- The scammer monitors the victim’s transaction history

 - They generate an address that matches the first and last 4 characters of a real recipient the victim has sent to before